feludwig/pgsql-omt-schema/README.md

 * Your data is in english, if you imported custom data in german for example, `'attraktion'` in the column `tourismus` will **not** be recognized as a `tourism=attraction` and be ignored.
-  Feature names are obviously recognized, but using `nein` and `ja` instead of `no` and `yes` for boolean values like `indoor` is not planned for and will fallback to `NULL` or false.
+  Feature names are obviously recognized, but using `nein` and `ja` instead of `no` and `yes` for boolean values like `indoor` is not planned for, and will fallback to `NULL` or false.

 # Status